-This calculates for every figure flown, the variance of the figure grades given by the judges.
+This calculates, for every figure flown, the variance of the figure grades given by the judges.
 It shows the level of scatter in the grades given to each figure by the judges.
-We need to know how scattered the grades are so that we can say if any of the grades given for a particular figure are "unrepresentative" of the pilots performance.
+We

 12. Compute the pth pilot, fth figure Standard Deviation.